svirant/DonutDongle/README.md

                      // 3 = enabled for Extron sw2 / alt sw2, TESmart HDMI, MT-ViKi, or Otaku Games Scart Switch if connected
                      //     sends Profile 1 - 10 commands to RetroTink 5x.
 Must have IR LED emitter connected.

-uint8_t const RT4Kir = 0;      // 0 = disables IR Emitter for RetroTink 4K
+uint8_t const OSSCir = 0;      // 0 = disables IR Emitter for OSSC
                      // 1 = enabled for Extron sw1 switch, TESmart HDMI, or Otaku Games Scart Switch if connected
-                     //     sends Profile 1 - 12 commands to RetroTink 4K.
+                     //     sends Profile 1 - 14 commands to OSSC.
 Must have IR LED emitter connected.
-                     //     (S0 - if enabled uses Profile 12 on the RT4K)
                      //
-                     // 2 = enabled for gscart switch only (remote profiles 1-8 for first gscart, 9-12 for first 4 inputs on second gscart)
+                     // 2 = enabled for gscart switch only (remote profiles 1-8 for first gscart, 9-14 for first 6 inputs on second gscart)

 uint8_t const MTVIKIir = 0;    // Must have IR "Receiver" connected to the Donut Dongle for option 1 & 2.
                      // 0 = disables IR Receiver -> Serial Control for MT-VIKI 8 Port HDMI switch